JermaineMckenna/project1-fixed/README.md

 ## 👨🏾‍💻 Jermaine Mckenna | Junior Web Developer

+### 📝 Projects Goal -

-### 📝 The purpose of this website is to draw attention of hirers and      recruiters in the hope of getting hired, my personal cv and previous projects will be highlighted on the website.
+The purpose of this website is to draw attention of hirers and recruiters in the hope of getting hired, my personal cv and previous projects will be highlighted on the website.

+## 🧠 Primary Audience -

+The type of audience i'm hoping to get for the website is Tech & Software recruiters.

+## 📒 User Stories -

+- As a hiring manager, I want to quickly understand who Jermaine is and what he can do, so I can assess his suitability for a junior web development role.

+- As a recruiter, I want to see examples of Jermaine’s previous projects, so I can evaluate his coding skills and creativity.

+- As a potential employer, I want to view Jermaine’s resume/CV, so I can get a detailed overview of his education and experience.

+- As a tech lead, I want to view Jermaine’s GitHub profile, so I can see the quality and structure of his code and his collaboration habits.

+- As someone hiring for a junior developer, I want to contact Jermaine easily, so I can invite him to an interview.

+- As a visitor on mobile, I want to navigate the website smoothly, so I can view content without layout issues.

+- As a developer reviewing Jermaine’s portfolio, I want to understand what technologies he knows, so I can compare his skills with our team’s stack.

+- As a curious visitor, I want to know what kind of developer Jermaine is and what drives him, so I can get a sense of his personality and goals.

 ## :gear: Built Using -